 School facilities will be open to use by non-school groups.
 All groups who use the school will be responsible for appropriate measures to ensure that unvaccinated attendees are aware of the expectation to keep themselves safe through appropriate distancing or wearing a face covering.
 All groups who use school facilities are responsible for providing and using appropriate sanitization techniques when finished with the facility.

 Decisions to restrict the use of school facilities by outside groups will be made by the superintendent based on 7 and 14 day trend data from the SD Department of Health, active and new case levels, hospitalizations and other relevant data and guidance from local, county and state officials.

-The Board approved this plan at the regular meeting on August 9, 2021, granting the administration the flexibility to modify the plan as necessary based on local conditions within the District.
+The Board approved this plan at a special meeting on May 26, 2022, granting the administration the flexibility to modify the plan as necessary based on local conditions within the District.
 An opportunity for public commentary was provided during the meeting.